CyVerse-learning-materials/foss-2020/getting_started/intro.rst

 **Learning Objectives**
 ====================

-By the end of week one, participants should have the basic skills needed to:
+By the end, participants should have the basic skills needed to:
   - Work on the command line
   - Write basic scripts in Python, R, and the shell
   - Manage, share, and analyze data on CyVerse